 I am a qualified Person Centred Counsellor working from home in our bungalow in Coningsby village.
 I obtained the Diploma of Higher Education in Counselling at Bucks & Chiltern University/College in High Wycombe in 2005.
 I am an accredited member of the BACP (British Association of Counsellors & Psychotherapists) & became accredited in 2008.
 I work remotely using Skype, WhatsApp video or phone at present during Covid 19 restrictions and will continue to do so for the foreseeable future.
 I have about ten years post qualifying experience in private practice and my clients tell me that I am very empathic and up front as well as not judging them.
 The Person Centred Approach in a nutshell is that people are doing the best they can with the resources available.
 My clients find this extremely helpful and often quote phrases that I have used in our sessions along these lines that they have found particularly helpful.

-I am particularly keen to work with RAF personnel and families as well as NHS staff, emergency services plus other HM Forces and their families and offer a discount for these.
-I was in the Essex Police Force for three years and an MOD Civil Servant for ten years as well as an RAF wife for 33 years so have relevant experience.
+I am particularly keen to work with women, RAF, Army & Navy personnel and families as well as NHS staff, emergency services and their families and offer a discount for these.
+I was a Police Constable in the Essex Police Force for three years, an MOD Civil Servant for ten years and have been an RAF wife for 34 years so have relevant experience.
 I also offer a reduced rate for trainee counsellors for therapy and supervision required as part of their course and when working towards BACP registration or accreditation

 Training, qualifications & experience